issue

 Some facilities require a federal license, administered by the United States Department of Agriculture (USDA); some require a state license, administered by the Board of Animal Health (BAH); some require a local license or permit based on location; and some require no federal, state, or local license.
 Some Minnesota dog breeders have been operating for decades.

 These federal and state licensed facilities only represent breeders who meet the definition of "commercial dog breeder."
-There are hundreds, if not thousands, of other smaller breeders located and operating throughout Minnesota — some are considered responsible in the care of their animals; others are not.
-For instance, in the 2016 BAH annual report, the agency reported that they had also "identified 458 other dog or cat breeders in the state who do not need a commercial breeder license because they have fewer than 10 animals or produce less than six litters of puppies or kittens per year."
+There are hundreds of other smaller breeders located and operating throughout Minnesota.
+In the 2016 Board of Animal Health annual report, the agency reported that they had also "identified 458 other dog or cat breeders in the state who do not need a commercial breeder license because they have fewer than 10 animals or produce less than six litters of puppies or kittens per year."
 This data was not reported in prior or subsequent BAH annual reports.

 Licensing does not suggest that the breeder or broker is qualified or professional in the care and welfare of animals; in fact, a federal or state license may falsely give a "stamp of approval" for facilities that mass produce puppies, often favoring the livelihood of the business rather than the welfare of the animals.